Call for Proposals

 Presentation plans include a brief overview of proposed activities, visual aids, and handouts.
 Describe how you plan to ensure audience involvement.
 Traditional lecture-only presentations are strongly discouraged.

-The Innovations Conference incorporates ideas, initiatives, and inspirations from five vital tracks into the broader conference goal of encouraging and facilitating student and organizational learning through innovation, experimentation, and institutional transformation.
-The conference features Special Sessions, Forums, Roundtable Discussions, and Poster Sessions for each track, along with general session keynotes aimed at inspiring innovation and change in community college education.
+The Innovations Conference incorporates ideas, initiatives, and inspirations from five vital topics into the broader conference goal of encouraging and facilitating student and organizational learning through innovation, experimentation, and institutional transformation.
+The conference features Special Sessions, Forums, Lightning Talks, Roundtable Discussions, and Poster Sessions for each topic, along with General Session Keynotes aimed at inspiring innovation and change in community college education.

 Join the most energetic professionals in community colleges as they come together to showcase their model programs, share lessons learned, and look to the future by exploring innovations in (1) learning and teaching; (2) leadership and organization; (3) workforce preparation and development; (4) student success; and (5) basic skills and developmental education.